Unite coronavirus COVID-19 advice

 - Statutory Sick Pay (SSP) will now be available for eligible individuals diagnosed with COVID-19 or those who are unable to work because they are self-isolating in line with government advice (Statutory regulations came into force across the UK on 13 March 2020 providing for payment during self-isolation).

-- SSP will be payable from day one instead of day four for affected individuals (for which legislation is currently awaited and expected to be backdated to 13 March).
+- SSP will be payable from day one instead of day four for affected individuals.

 - People who are advised to self-isolate for COVID-19 will be able to obtain an alternative to the fit note to cover this by contacting NHS 111, rather than visiting a doctor.
 This can be used by employees where their employers require evidence.